"If you don't know where you are going, any road will get you there."

 We will have a thorough discussion to determine which compensation method is best for your situation.
 After I become more familiar with your situations and desires, I can provide more details about fees and options which are difficult initially without knowing you.
 Also, after we first meet, you will receive a complete written agreement designed for either method above as well as my Form ADV Part 2 & Consumer Relationship Summary (CRS or Part 3) and privacy notices that describe how we may work together.

 I am an independent Registered Investment Adviser and do not sell products for any company; you invest directly and retain discretionary control over your money.
 I am also a member of National Association of Personal Financial Advisers (NAPFA), a national association of Fee-only advisers.

 Please note: All fees, charges and expenses are detailed and disclosed through a written fee agreement prior to your becoming a client.
 Additional details are found in our Form ADV II, which may be downloaded here.

-Additional information may be found through my initial answers to NAPFA's Comprehensive Financial Advisor Diagnostic by clicking on the .pdf document below (here's a blank diagnostic to provide to other advisers you may be considering for their written input as well).
+Additional information may be found through my answers to NAPFA's Comprehensive Financial Advisor Diagnostic by clicking on the .pdf document below (here's a blank diagnostic to provide to other advisers you may be considering for their written input as well).